Research

 Peer-reviewed articles

-Cooper, Zosia, Amy Binder, and Jeffrey Kidder.
-2024.
+Cooper, Z., Binder, A. J., and Kidder, J. L. 2024.
 “Keeping Libertarianism Alive in the Academy: Organizations, Scholars, and the Idea Pipeline.”
 Socius.
+Link

 Peer-reviewed book chapters

-Binder, Amy, Jeffrey Kidder, and Zosia Sztykowski.
-2023.
+Binder, A.J., Kidder, J.L., & Sztykowski, Z. 2022.
 The Conservative Channel: Pulled Outside from the Right.
 In Amy Binder and Jeffrey Kidder (main authors), The Channels of Student Activism: How the Left and Right are Winning (and Losing) in Campus Politics Today.
-University of Chicago Press.
+Chicago, IL: University of Chicago Press.
+Link

 Working papers